 - Do not pick chamomile tea or any herbal tea advertised to boost milk production without proper guidance.
 Such products are likely to have more than one herb and some added ingredients that may not be safe during lactation.

-- Discontinue consuming chamomile tea if you develop allergy symptoms, such as wheezing, vomiting, cramps, diarrhea, and skin rash (12).
+- Discontinue consuming chamomile tea if you develop allergies, such as wheezing, vomiting, cramps, diarrhea, and skin rash (12).
 Chamomile allergy is likely to happen in individuals allergic to other plants in the daisy family, such as ragweed and chrysanthemum (4) (13).

 Stop consuming the tea and consult a doctor if you notice any allergy symptoms in the baby or if the baby does not seem to be getting adequate milk.

 Consuming chamomile tea when breastfeeding is usually considered safe.
 However, it is good to check with your healthcare provider before starting its regular intake.
-Chamomile tea is known to improve breast milk production, but more research is required to establish the claim.
-Nevertheless, it is a good source of antioxidants and anti-inflammatory agents that may benefit overall health by improving digestion, immunity, and sleep.
+Chamomile tea may be seen as a beverage that promotes stress relief and relaxation.
+It is also known to improve breast milk production, but more research is required to establish the claim.
+Nevertheless, it is a good source of antioxidants and anti-inflammatory agents that may benefit overall health by improving digestion, immunity, and also be an effective sleep aid.
 But ensure you know the safe limits and choose a reliable brand before purchasing chamomile tea to enjoy its benefits.

 2. Fernando V Silva et al.; Chamomile Reveals to Be a Potent Galactogogue: The Unexpected Effect; NCBI